fabiommendes/easymunk/docs/src/showcase.rst

         :subscript:`made by Paul.
 Retrieved 2018-03-05`

         Arcade is an easy-to-learn Python library for creating 2D video games.
-        It is not directly tied to Pymunk, but includes a number of examples and helper classes to use Pymunk physics from a Arcade application.
+        It is not directly tied to Easymunk, but includes a number of examples and helper classes to use Easymunk physics from a Arcade application.

     * - .. image:: _static/billiARds.png
       - `billiARds  A Game of Augmented Reality Pool